andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 The design phase offers a unique opportunity to establish many of a product's fundamental characteristics and lay out the groundwork for a digital products entire lifecycle.

-Consequently, integrating sustainability considerations, framed here by the Karlskrona Manifesto's five dimensions[^five-dimenison], during this early stage is essential.

-[^five-dimenison]: The five dimensions are: environment, economy, technology, society and individual.
+Consequently, integrating sustainability considerations, framed here by the Karlskrona Manifesto's five dimensions, during this early stage is essential.
+(The five dimensions are: environment, economy, technology, society and individual.)

 We have to ensure, that sustainability is an inherent, deeply embedded quality, not merely a superficial layer added retrospectively.
 It's also often cheaper and more efficient to design a digital product with sustainability built in from the start, than trying to rebuild and retrofit the product with sustainability add-ons later.